bridgedb/InteractionDB/README.md

 annotate interactions in PathVisio(http://www.pathvisio.org/) and Wikipathways (http://wikipathways.org/index.php/WikiPathways).

+You can build the program by checking out the source code and running the build file using ant.

-Download the InteractionDB.jar file and run the jar providing the absolute path of the interaction database to be created as an argument.
+Or, alternatively you can use the program directly without having to firstbuild it by downloading the pre-built InteractionDB.jar file from the dist folder and run the jar providing the absolute path of the interaction database to be created as an argument.

 For example: